This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Preheat the oven to 350F (180C).
 Line 6 cups of a standard size muffin tin with paper or foil liners.

-- In a food processor or blender, grind the oats into a fine powder.
+- In a food processor or high speed blender, grind the oats into a fine powder.

 - In a small mixing bowl, whisk the mashed banana, water, coconut sugar and vanilla until blended, Add to the dry ingredients, stirring until completley combined.